abdelsamea/TuPaQ/README.md

 M. M. Abdelsamea, A. Pitiot, R. Barbora, J. Besusparis, A. Laurinavičius, M. Ilyas, A cascade-learning approach for automated segmentation of tumor epithelium in colorectal cancer, Expert Systems with Applications, Volume 118, 2019, Pages 539-552.

-M. M. Abdelsamea, R. Barbora, J. Besusparis, S. Cham, A. Pitiot, A. Laurinavičius, M. Ilyas, Tumour Parcellation and Quantification (TuPaQ): a tool for refining biomarker analysis through rapid and automated segmentation of tumour epithelium, submitted to Histopathology, 2019.
+M. M. Abdelsamea, R. Barbora, J. Besusparis, S. Cham, A. Pitiot, A. Laurinavičius, M. Ilyas, Tumour Parcellation and Quantification (TuPaQ): a tool for refining biomarker analysis through rapid and automated segmentation of tumour epithelium, to be submitted to Histopathology, 2018.

 Contact